-Safety watchdog the Health and Safety Executive is marking its 40th anniversary with an appeal for businesses in Yorkshire to make the wellbeing of workers their top priority for the new financial year.
+Safety watchdog the Health and Safety Executive is marking its 40th anniversary with an appeal for businesses in Dorset to make the wellbeing of workers their top priority for the new financial year.

-It comes as new figures show that 17 people lost their lives while at work across the whole region in 2013/14 and 7,422 suffered injury.
-That compares to 15 deaths and 7,649 injuries the previous year.
+It comes as new figures show that 920 people suffered an injury while at work across Dorset in 2013/14.
+That compares to 944 injuries the previous year.

-Statistics were also released today (15 Jan) showing the scale of workplace illness.
-Across the region more than 110,000 people were estimated to have been made ill through their work over the same period.
+Statistics were also released today (14 Jan) showing the scale of workplace illness.
+Across Dorset some 17,500 people were estimated to have been made ill through their work over the same period.

 Nationally, across Great Britain, there were 133 deaths at work in 2013/14, more than 79,500 injuries were formally reported (through RIDDOR) and over 1.1 million people are estimated to have been made ill.

-That is a huge reduction from when HSE was formally established in January 1975 to enforce the Health and Safety at Work etc Act 1974 – the statute that underpins all health and safety legislation, and that is credited with making the UK one of the safest places to work in the world.
-In 1974/75 a total of 651 employees along were killed, and that is without including the self-employed workers whose deaths were not recorded in the same way.
+That is a huge reduction from when HSE was formally established in January 1975 to enforce the Health and Safety at Work etc. Act 1974 – the statute that underpins all health and safety legislation, and that is credited with making the UK one of the safest places to work in the world.
+In 1974/75 a total of 651 employees alone were killed, and that is without including self-employed workers whose deaths were not recorded in the same way.

 The stark decline is welcome, but local employers are being urged to review whether they can do more to protect their workforce.